-Sr. Session Details Remark

-No 0 .
-1.1.4 A1 .
-1 1.
-1. 1.
-CI

-a) 1 About rural economy, livelihoods - sources Class room

-- class room of income and items of expenditure, Basic

-discussion marketing concepts

-Consumer behaviour model,

-Application of four Ps of marketing

-Use of technology - smart phone, social

-media etc.

-b) Preparation for The field assignments will be explained to

-field visit to students and based on the objective of the

-interact with rural assignment, students will prepare draft

-consumers and survey/ interview schedule

-other In afternoon, course instructor will help the

-stakeholders students to finalise the schedule

-Students will form a group of 2-3

-c) Field visit - two The students (in their respective group) will Two or three

-days visit villages to interact with rural villages

-• consumers; shop keepers/ retailers/ nearby

-wholesalers etc. ,

-Record the data as per the schedule

-d) Presentation of First half of the day for preparation/ In person at

-ĺ the learning finalisation of the presentation the college

-C Second half of the day for the presentations class room/

-conference

-room
+Sr. No Session Details Remark 1.
+Conceptual clarity - class room discussion About rural economy, livelihoods - sources of income and items of expenditure, Basic marketing concepts Consumer behaviour model, Application of four Ps of marketing Use of technology - smart phone, social media etc. Class room 2.
+Preparation for field visit to interact with rural consumers and other stakeholders The field assignments will be explained to students and based on the objective of the assignment, students will prepare draft survey/ interview schedule In afternoon, course instructor will help the students to finalise the schedule Students will form a group of 2-3 3.
+Field visit - two days The students (in their respective group) will visit villages to interact with rural consumers; shop keepers/ retailers/ wholesalers etc. Record the data as per the schedule Two or three villages nearby 4.
+Presentation of the learning First half of the day for preparation/ finalisation of the presentation Second half of the day for the presentations In person at the college class room/ conference room